opnfv/moon/keystone-moon/doc/source/extensions/moon/moon_api.rst

 Here are Moon API with some examples of posted data and returned data.

-All requests must be prefexied by /moon/v3/OS-MOON.
+All requests must be prefixed with the host and port, for example: http://localhost:35357/moon/authz/123456789/123456789/servers/list

 Authz
 -----